About This Guide

 - Assign each student a teacher of record and provide schools with students from outside the district with the personnel identification code assigned by the Center for Performance and Information (CEPI) for the teacher of record;

 - Ensure a course quality review is conducted for each course syllabus and submit the results of each review through the statewide catalog of online courses — including for courses offered in partnership with a third party online course provider (each review examines quality from the perspective of 52 nationally-recognized standards.
-More information about how to conduct a course review is detailed in the Guidelines and Model Review Process for Michigan);
+More information about how to conduct a course review is detailed in the Guide to Online Course Review Process for Michigan);

 - Identify a single price for each course title; and